My holidays are funded with credit card rewards

 McCarter and her husband have used this strategy to enjoy many rewarding holidays using their Capital One Venture Rewards card.
 Confident in their debt management approach, they recently decided to add another top rewards card to their household.

-“We opened a Discover it® Miles card because it had a really good welcome offer,” McCarter told us, as well as an attractive 0 percent introductory APR on purchases for 14 months (followed by 11.99 percent to 22.99 percent variable APR).
+“We opened a Discover it® Miles card because it had a really good welcome offer,” McCarter told us, as well as an attractive 0 percent introductory APR on purchases and balance transfers for 15 months (followed by 14.24 percent to 25.24 percent variable APR).

 Like the Capital One Venture Rewards card, the Discover it Miles Credit Card is a flat-rate travel rewards card.
 McCarter and her husband will earn an unlimited 1.5 miles on every purchase, and Discover will match all the miles they earn during their first year as cardholders.